 VCU has the regions only Neurosurgical Hybrid Operating Suite.
 As well being equipped for both endovascular and open neurosurgical cases, this room allows surgeons to combine the two techniques or use them simultaneously.
 State-of-the-art fluoroscopy and 3D rotational angiography can now be incorporated into open surgery such as craniotomy for clipping of intracranial aneurysm or obliteration of AV fistulae to confirm the procedure is complete before the patient leaves the operating room.
 Endovascular techniques such as angioplasty and stenting can now be offered to patients in whom complicated anatomy or occlusion requires an operative approach to arteries.
 In addition, the hybrid operating suite offers the ability to perform intraoperative CT Scan which further enhances patient safety during minimally invasive procedures.

-Dr. John Reavey-Cantwell, Director of Endovascular Neurosurgery, and Scott Simon are two of only a handful of dual-trained neurosurgeons in the U.S. Their special training in cerebrovascular and endovascular neurosurgery allows them to maximize the potential of the Neurosurgical Hybrid Operating Suite and offer patients the latest in neurovascular treatments.
+Dr. John Reavey-Cantwell, Director of Endovascular Neurosurgery, is one of only a handful of dual-trained neurosurgeons in the U.S. This special training in cerebrovascular and endovascular neurosurgery allows him to maximize the potential of the Neurosurgical Hybrid Operating Suite and offer patients the latest in neurovascular treatments.

 John Reavey-Cantwell, MS, M.D.

 - Carotid Stenosis

 - Moyamoya Disease